robinstechprojects/Better-Commands-Plugin/README.md

 # Better-Commands-Plugin
-A Plugin that makes the use of Commands more Easy
+A Plugin that makes the use of Minecraft Commands more Easy